AbhiramVelampudi/CopilotAgents/README.md

 Okay your understanding looks correct.
 Now proceed to Stage 2 — ask me your questions about the domain and business logic before designing the schema.

+The schema looks good, I approve it.
+But do NOT generate Oracle DDL or touch anything Oracle related.
+Instead generate the Mermaid ER diagram first, then we implement on local PostgreSQL only using the connection string I'll provide.